 Apache Tomcat 10 was initially released on February 2nd, 2021.

 Tomcat requires Java 8+, and deploys Servlet 5.0, JSP 3.0, EL 4.0, JWS 2.0, and JASPIC 2.0 specifications.

 Now Available: The Enterprise Guide to Apache Tomcat

 Whether you're working with or considering Apache Tomcat, knowing the best practices for performance, security, and resilience is key.
 Get an overview in this free guide.

 Features and Changes in Apache Tomcat 10

 While the main differences between Tomcat 9.x.x and 10.x.x are not entirely significant, there are some notable differences between the two.
 The servlet jumps up to 5.0 from 4, JSP jumps up from 2.3 to 3.0, EL goes from 3.0 to 4.0, JWS from 1.1 to 2.0, and JASPIC 1.1 to 2.0.

 There are other notable changes related to web application reloading, static fields, symlinks, and bundled APIs.
 Documentation for these changes can be found in the Tomcat 10 release notes.

 Web Application Reloading and Static Fields in Shared Libraries

-When it comes to loading classes versus libraries, Tomcat 10 suggests one avoids putting classes that are reffered to by a static field inside the web application classloader be instead put into the shared classloader instead.
+When it comes to loading classes versus libraries, Apache Tomcat 10 suggests one avoids putting classes that are reffered to by a static field inside the web application classloader be instead put into the shared classloader instead.
 The reasoning for this is that some shared libraries keep references to objects instantiated by the web app.
 We want to avoid class loading problems with these settings, so reinitializing the shared libraries state is needed here.